Practical Guide to Sending Caring Contacts

 Some studies have mentioned that the intervention will be coming to an end in the second to last message, so that recipients have time to process and perhaps reach out if they feel they need more support.

-Consider including directions for future contact in case the recipient wants to get back in touch.
+Consider including directions for future contact or appropriate resources in case the recipient wants to get back in touch or needs further support.

 Tailor Messages to the Audience

-Your organization might consider culturally adapting the messages you team will send to fit the personalities, preferences, and dispositions of your diverse client population (e.g., veterans, active duty military, healthcare workers, American Indian/Alaska Native communities, Hispanic/Latino youth, etc.)
+Your organization might consider culturally adapting the messages you team will send to fit the personalities, preferences, and dispositions of your specific client population (e.g., veterans, active-duty military, healthcare workers, American Indian/Alaska Native communities, Hispanic/Latino, older adults, youth, etc.)

-• A team brainstorming session might clarify issues.
-We recommend reviewing our sample lists of pre-programmed Caring Contacts as a group.
-You can do an exercise of giving everyone the samples and having everyone select or write messages to get the discussion moving
+• We recommend starting by reviewing our sample lists of pre-programmed Caring Contacts with your team.
+You can do an exercise of giving everyone the samples and having everyone select or write messages to get the discussion moving.

 • You might also meet with representatives of your customers/clients/patients in the same way to gather their reactions to the options.